Traditional Wallpaper vs Removable Wallpaper

 There is one criticism of removable wallpaper that is worth considering.
 It isn’t nearly as durable as traditional wallpaper.
 The peel & stick paper can peel, seemingly on its own and you will have to stick it back on the wall.
 The adhesion is not quite as strong as paste, but that should be expected considering its purpose, which is easy removal.
-Because the adhesive quality isn’t as strong, it is more susceptible to heat, cold and humidity, which makes it not ideal for humid bathrooms or hot laundry rooms.
+It is more susceptible to heat, cold and humidity, which makes it not ideal for humid bathrooms or hot laundry rooms.
 It may be a common issue that you’ll walk into a room and find the corner of your removable wallpaper hanging down, but it’s a cinch to fix by smoothing the paper back in its proper position.
 If you’re that annoyed at having to fix hanging wallpaper, perhaps the paste-the-wall wallpaper is the better choice.
 For more on Removable Wallpaper, check our blog all about it.

 There is no right or wrong answer when it comes to deciding which wallpaper is the best when discussing traditional wallpaper vs removable wallpaper.
 It really comes down to which choice has the aspects and qualities that you are looking for.
 If you have temporary tastes or a temporary living situation, removable maybe the way to go.
 However, if you’re going to be staying put for a few years, or the temperatures in the room are more extreme from hot to cold, the more durable traditional wallpaper might be better suited for your situation.
 If you have any questions, please let us know.
 And if you’ve had any recent experiences with non-woven or peel and stick wallpaper, we would love to hear about it in the comments.